-From the early 1980s to the late 1990s, Atlantic (also known as northern) cod’s condition and weight-at-age declined markedly in the northern portion of its range (Div.
-2J) with similar declining trends in Div.
-3K, while condition indices remained relatively unchanged in the southern portion of Atlantic cod’s range (Div.
+From the early 1980s to the late 1990s, the condition and weight at age of Atlantic cod in NAFO areas 2J3KL (also known as ‘Northern’ Cod) declined markedly in the northern portion of its range (Div.
+2J) with a similar declining trend in Div.
+3K.
+Condition indices remained relatively unchanged in the southern portion of Atlantic cod’s range (Div.
 3L).
-Furthermore, weight-at-age of 4- and 5-year old Atlantic cod saw a small increase in the mid-1990s in Div.
-3L that later subsided.
-This ephemeral increase in weight-at-age in Div.
+Weight-at-age of 4- and 5-year old Atlantic cod actually increased slightly in the mid-1990s in Div.
+3L but later declined to the long term average (reference??).
+This increase in weight-at-age in Div.
 3L during the mid-1990s was used as support for the non-collapse hypothesis (Frank et al. 2016).

-The existence of spatial structure in condition traits of Atlantic cod has been documented extensively in the scientific literature (e.g., Lilly et al. 2005, Neville et al. 2018, Rose & Rowe 2018), with gradients from north to south in growth (length-at-age) and condition indices (liver, gutted and total body mass) (Buren et al. 2014b, Morgan et al. 2017).
+The existence of spatial structure in condition traits of Atlantic cod has been documented extensively in the scientific literature (e.g., Lilly et al. 2005, Neville et al. 2018, Rose & Rowe 2018), with negative? gradients from north to south in growth (length-at-age) and condition indices (liver, gutted and total body mass) (Buren et al. 2014b, Morgan et al. 2017).
 Atlantic cod weight-at-age and liver condition indices have never been spatially homogenous due to the species complex inhabiting distinct ecosystem production units in Div.
 2J3KLNO (e.g., Lilly 2005, Koen-Alonso et al. 2013, Morgan et al. 2017).
 These units are characterized by distinct marine communities and food web systems (Pepin et al. 2010, 2012, 2014, Koen-Alonso et al. 2013, NAFO 2014).
 Therefore, the non-homogenous traits of Atlantic cod from Labrador (Div.
 2J) to the southern Grand Banks (Div.
 3NO) are typical of this stock complex and cannot be used to support the non-collapse hypothesis.

 Changes in spatial overlap between the collapsed stocks of Atlantic cod and capelin post-1991 may have exacerbated the spatial differences in Atlantic cod condition indices (Rose et al. 2000).
 Historically, Atlantic cod was a dominant fish predator on the NL Shelf, with capelin being its primary prey (Winters & Carscadden 1978, Lilly 1987, Lilly 1991).
 During and post-1991, capelin shifted its fall distribution from having two distinct aggregations, one in the northwest (Div.
 2J3K) and one in the southeast (Div.
-3L, at the northern slope of the Grand Banks) to having only one in the southeast (Lilly & Davis 1993, Miller 1994), with records of excursions onto the Flemish Cap and the Scotian Shelf (Frank et al. 1996).
+3L, at the northern slope of the Grand Banks) to having only one in the southeast (Lilly & Davis 1993, Miller 1994), with hypothesized excursions of capelin onto the Flemish Cap and the Scotian Shelf (Frank et al. 1996); more recent genetic work using microsatellite markers failed to support the hypothesized excursion of capelin to the Scotian Shelf (Kenchington et al. 2015).
 Coincidently, Atlantic cod moved southward on the northeast Newfoundland Shelf in the late 1980s and early 1990s and aggregated within a small area on the northern Grand Banks and in the Bonavista Corridor (Rose 1993, Rose et al. 2000).
-A hypothesis proposed to explain the observed shift in Atlantic cod’s distribution is that they moved in response to the southerly distribution of capelin post-1991 (Rose et al. 2000).
+Rose et al. (2000) hypothesized that the observed shift in Atlantic cod distribution was a response to the southerly distribution of capelin observed post-1991).
 Atlantic cod’s weight-at-age and liver condition worsened in northerly areas where there was no spatial overlap between Atlantic cod and capelin, and remained relatively stable in southerly areas, where the collapsed Atlantic cod stock overlapped with capelin.

 In summary, the spatial structure of Atlantic cod condition indices is explained by the distinct ecosystem production units this stock complex inhabits.
 Since 1991, Atlantic cod condition worsened in northerly areas where there was no spatial overlap with capelin, and remained relatively stable in southerly areas where the collapsed Atlantic cod stock overlapped with the capelin stock.
-The observed change in Atlantic cod distribution and condition indices post-1991 supports the capelin collapse hypothesis.
+The observed change in Atlantic cod distribution and condition indices post-1991 concur with the capelin collapse hypothesis.